mjq11302010044/RRPN_pytorch/README.md

 RRPN in pytorch, which is implemented under framework of facebook's benchmark: https://github.com/facebookresearch/maskrcnn-benchmark.
 Its caffe version can be viewed at: https://github.com/mjq11302010044/RRPN.

+This repo has been deprecated, please see our new repo RRPN++ (https://github.com/mjq11302010044/RRPN_plusplus).

 ![alt text](demo/results/rrpn3.png "Results from IC15 testing set")

 ## Highlights